 California law requires a restaurant owner to obtain the following:

-Health Operational Permit: This permit is for the sale of edible goods, and the costs and rules vary by county.
-You will have to apply with your local health department.
-Contact information for each county can be found on the CalGOLD: California Government On-line to Desktop website.
+- Health Operational Permit: This permit is for the sale of edible goods, and the costs and rules vary by county.
+You will have to apply to your local health department.
+Contact information for each county can be found on the CalGOLD: California Government Online to Desktop website.
 With this permit, you are subject to periodic inspections by your city’s health inspector.

 If you are renovating your location, you should present those plans with your area’s department of building inspection and fire department to ensure that those plans are in compliance with public safety and accessibility laws.